OchiengPaul442/airqo-icon-library-min/README.md

 - **Only repository administrators** can deploy the website
 - All deployments require explicit administrator approval through protected environments
-- Deployments are triggered via the "Deploy Documentation Website" GitHub Action
-- The website is hosted on GitHub Pages

 For more information on secure deployment practices, see [docs/ADMIN_DEPLOYMENTS.md](./docs/ADMIN_DEPLOYMENTS.md)